Rock Haven lays off staff who decline COVID-19 vaccine

 Rock County Administrator Josh Smith said the county has drawn a hard line on vaccination at the county-run nursing home, and he said a handful of Rock Haven employees have been laid off this month after they declined to receive the new Moderna COVID-19 vaccine.

-Smith and Rock Haven officials said the mandate is to protect the nursing home's elderly residents.
-The county’s decision is drawing fire from some Rock Haven employees, who said they’re not comfortable getting a vaccine that got emergency federal approval and has caused adverse reactions in some people.
+Smith and Rock Haven officials said the mandate is to protect the nursing home’s elderly residents.
+The county’s decision is drawing fire from some Rock Haven employees, who said they are not comfortable getting a vaccine that got emergency federal approval and has caused adverse reactions in some people out of millions vaccinated so far.

 As the county rolls out the Moderna version that requires two doses, Smith said most Rock Haven workers scheduled to get initial doses of the vaccine Jan.
 5 complied with the mandate.

 But a Dec.
-23 memo from Rock Haven administration to employees obtained by The Gazette informs nursing home employees that they’re required to receive the Moderna vaccine or face layoff.
+23 memo from Rock Haven administration to employees obtained by The Gazette informs nursing home employees that they are required to receive the Moderna vaccine or face layoff.

 The memo says layoffs would be enacted for any employee under a provision of a Rock County employment ordinance that “The Appointing (county) authority may lay off an employee when an employee can no longer perform the essential functions of the job.”